-G. Right to Receive Notice of Breach.
+G. The Right to Choose Someone to Act for You.
+If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.
+H. Right to Receive Notice of Breach.
 We will give you written notice in the event we learn of a breach of unsecured protected health information.
-We will notify you as soon as reasonably possible but not later than sixty (60) days after the breach has been discovered.
+We will notify you as soon as reasonably possible but not later than 60 days after the breach has been discovered